reckel-jm/dailybible-rs/README.md

 Dailybible is a Telegram bot which will send you a Bible reading notification for every day of the year.
 If you follow this Bible reading plan 365 days along, you will have made it through the whole Bible.

 The source code is written in Rust.
 Feel free to download and run the bot by yourself.
+If you don't want that, you can find a bot instance on Telegram: [@biblereadingscheduler_bot](https://t.me/biblereadingscheduler_bot).

 ## Environment Variables